Intsia bijuga: Description

 Intsia bijuga is an evergreen tree that usually grows to about 25–35 m tall but may reach 50 m, a trunk diameter between 60 and 125 cm, and buttresses up to 4 m tall and 2 m wide.
 The compound leaves are arranged spirally on the twigs, and usually have four broadly oval-shaped and asymmetrical leaflets, each measuring up to 18 cm long by 12 cm wide.

 The inflorescences are terminal and carry many bisexual flowers (i.e. flowers that have both male and female parts).
 Only one petal is fully developed and is up to 3 cm long; it is initially white and turns pink or red with age.
 The fruit is a rather flat woody pod measuring between 10–28 cm long and 4–8 cm broad, with up to 8 disc-shaped seeds about 3 cm diameter and 1 cm thick.

 Phenology

 In Australia, flowering occurs from December to May.

 Taxonomy

-The species was first described as Macrolobium bijugum by the English botanist Henry Thomas Colebrooke in 1819, and was transferred to the genus Intsia by the German botanist Carl Ernst Otto Kuntze in 1891.
+The species was first described as Macrolobium bijugum by English botanist Henry Thomas Colebrooke in 1819, and was transferred to the genus Intsia by German botanist Carl Ernst Otto Kuntze in 1891.